Learn Finnish

 Citizenship

 You can apply for Finnish citizenship if you have lived permanently in Finland for a sufficient number of years and have satisfactory oral and written skills in Finnish or Swedish.
-It is also possible to get citizenship through your parent if they are a Finnish citizen.
+At the same time, you can apply for citizenship for your child under 18 years of age who lives in Finland.

 You can demonstrate your language skills with: